ServeGen: Workload Characterization and Generation of Large Language Model Serving in Production: Discussion

 \section{Discussion}

-\stitle{Fostering future research.} The aforementioned findings have already benefited several development teams in \maas, including those focused on inference engine optimization, resource planning, and request scheduling.
-Meanwhile, \sysname can guide further research in many other areas, and we discuss two possible directions here.
+\stitle{Fostering future research.} The aforementioned findings have already benefited several development teams at Alibaba Cloud Model Studio, including those focused on inference engine optimization, resource planning, and request scheduling.
+Meanwhile, \sysname can guide further research on LLM serving in many other ways, and we point out two potential directions here.
 First, our multimodal workload analysis reveals that a significant portion of TTFT stems from preprocessing (\ie downloading, normalization, and encoding).
-This highlights the importance of conducting full-stack optimizations (\eg decoupling the modality encoders and scaling them independently according to Finding~\ref{f:mm-data}), rather than solely improving the prefill performance.
+This highlights the importance of conducting full-stack optimizations (\eg decoupling the modality encoders and scaling them independently according to Finding~\ref{f:mm-data}, rather than focusing solely on the LLM).
 Second, our analysis of multi-turn conversations in reasoning workloads reveals that the arrival pattern for these requests is non-bursty (Finding~\ref{f:reason-arrival}), providing valuable insights for improving short-term workload predictability in conversational scenarios.

 \stitle{Limitations of \sysname.} While \sysname covers mainstream LLM serving workloads, there are several aspects that require further study.
-First, some complex LLM serving applications adopt \emph{plugin calls}, where a series of functions are called prior to model inference, performing web searches, database queries, or calling external APIs.
+First, some complex LLM applications adopt \emph{plugin calls}, where a series of functions are called prior to model inference, performing web searches, database queries, or calling external APIs.
 The dependent execution of different functions collectively determines the end-to-end execution time, and the output length is influenced as well.
 We leave characterizing LLM serving with plugin calls as an important area for future work.
-Second, prefix caching~\cite{sglang} enables sharing intermediate KV cache between requests with common prompt prefixes.
-However, characterizing prefix caching requires full access to the content of requests.
-As a public cloud service provider, we prioritize user privacy and currently do not obtain full authorization to conduct such an analysis.
+Second, \emph{prefix caching}~\cite{sglang} enables sharing intermediate KV cache between requests with common prompt prefixes.
+However, characterizing prefix caching requires access to the content of requests which we currently opt out of due to confidentiality obligations.
+Third, our analysis of individual workloads does not yet span long enough for \emph{longitudinal} studies (\eg trends in serving workloads over months).